 - 1. Eligible applicants for the Section 8 Homeownership Program must have completed an initial Section 8 lease term and completed the first annual recertification process. - 2.
 The family may not owe AHA, or any other PHA money. - 3.
 The family must not have any member who has a current ownership interest in a residence at the commencement of homeownership assistance. - 4.
 Participants in the Family Self-Sufficiency (FSS) Program who are in compliance with their FSS Contract of Participation shall receive priority for participation in the Homeownership Program. - 5.
 Secondary priority will be given to graduates of the FSS Program. - 6.
 AHA further defines first-time homeowner/buyer to include: - a.
 An individual applicant or co-applicant who has no ownership in a principal residence during the 3-year period ending on the date of purchase of the property. - b.
 A single parent who has only owned a home with a former spouse while married. - c.
 An individual who is a displaced homemaker and has only owned a home with a spouse. - d.
 An individual who has only owned a principal residence not permanently affixed to a foundation in accordance with applicable regulations. - e.
 An individual who has only owned a property that was not in compliance with State or local model building codes, and which cannot be brought into compliance for less than the cost of constructing a permanent structure. - c.
-What actions will the PHA undertake to implement the program this year (list)? - AHA hopes to assist 3-5 Section 8 tenants in becoming homebuyers this year under the Section 8 Homeownership Program. - AHA has received \$50,000 in Individual Development Empowerment Account (IDEA) funds from the Federal Home Loan Bank (FHLB) to match Section 8 Family Self-Sufficieny (FSS) escrow account funds used by any Section 8 FSS tenant to purchase a home. - AHA presented a Section 8 Homeownership orientation on September 18, 2003 and is maintaining an interest list of attendees at that orientation for possible participation in the Section 8 Homeownership Program. - 3.
-Capacity of the PHA to Administer a Section 8 Homeownership Program:
+What actions will the PHA undertake to implement the program this year (list)? - AHA annually presents a Section 8 Homeownership orientation and maintains an interest list of attendees at that orientation for possible participation in the Section 8 Homeownership Program.
+The next orientation is scheduled in June 2007. - The Anaheim Housing Counseling Agency annually presents a Section 8 Homebuyer Education class.
+The classes, presented in English and Spanish, educate attendees about budgeting, credit, financing, home purchasing, and home maintenance.